organicstarts/zendesk-theme/README.md

-# Copenhagen Theme by Zendesk
+# Copenhagen Theme by Zendesk WOW

 The Copenhagen theme is a responsive theme for Zendesk Guide.
 It is designed to be used together with [Theming Center](https://support.zendesk.com/hc/en-us/community/topics/115000528387-Zendesk-Guide-beta-Theming-Center)